 Articles within the library feature the magazine cover to the left, and a clickable breadcrumb link at the top displaying the issue month and year which brings users back to the table of contents.

-The library itself is indexed by year, so you can pick which year you’re looking for and it will display all the covers and all the featured articles below it in each issue.
+The library itself is indexed by year, so you can choose which year you’re looking for and it will display all the covers and all the featured articles below it in each issue.

 7. Fine Woodworking